rcc-uchicago/cgsl-archive/suggestions.md

 A few suggestions for the alpha-phase of the CGSL archive:

-* establish a set of conventions for curating gesture-sign-focused research collections
+* establish a set of conventions for curating gesture/sign-focused research collections
 * curate a collection to serve as paradigm, illustrating those conventions
-* design a custom interface for the datbrary-backed collections you aim to curate
+* design a custom interface for the databrary-backed collections you aim to curate
+* contact databrary team to discuss collaboration on data deposit/sharing APIs, along the lines of the [dataverse APIs](http://thedata.harvard.edu/guides/dataverse-api-main.html)

 #### How do we specify conventions for organizing data collections?